chaseofthejungle/js-concepts-guide/README.md

   + These are functions that operate upon various other functions, either by returning them or through accepting them as arguments).

 **Promises:** These are JS objects that will eventually produce values.
 It is good practice for a failing promise to produce a self-documenting reason as to why it failed.

+Several JS promise methods include:

+* `promise.all() // if any promise fails, entire result is rejected`
+* `promise.allSettled() // returns array of all settled promise results, whether accepted or rejected`
+* `promise.any() // neglects rejected promises but resolves as soon as any promise is accepted`
+* `promise.catch() // specifies callback for handling a rejected promise`
+* `promise.finally() // specifies callback for a settled promise, whether accepted or rejected`
+* `promise.race() // determines overall result or rejection status based on how first promise is settled`
+* `promise.reject() // initializes a promise with a specified error`
+* `promise.resolve() // initializes a promise to a specified value`
+* `promise.then() // specifies callbacks for a promise, whether accepted or rejected`

 **Strict Mode [ECMAScript 5 standard and later]:** The directive `"use strict"` (a literal expression, rather than a statement) toggles on the JavaScript strict mode.
 It prevents undeclared variables from being usable, prevents accidental declaration of global-level variables, and requires stricter error handling and parsing during runtime.

 <hr />